 Can NordVPN be used for streaming without logging?

 Yes, NordVPN supports streaming while maintaining privacy protections, though streaming performance can vary by server and distance.
+Best vpns for australia what reddit actually recommends in 2026 and other top picks you should know

 How often should I update my VPN app?